 How to Keep Your Pinterest Page On Brand

 When you’re curating your boards and pinning your own photography, keep your brand in mind.
 Think about how you want the user to experience it.
-Think in terms of colour, mood and other aesthetic considerations such as font.
+Think in terms of color, mood and other aesthetic considerations such as font.

 One counter-intuitive way to stand out on Pinterest is to add text to your images.
 Pins with text tend to perform better than those without.